tenebrius1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `edit` command implementation behaves at each step:

-1. The user input (for e.g `edit t 1 p/94203825`) is handled by the `CommandBox` class in the Ui component, before being passed to `LogicManager` to be executed.
+1. The user input `edit t 1 p/94203825` is passed to `LogicManager` to be executed.
-2. `LogicManager` calls on `AddressBookParser`'s `parseCommand()` method which in turns creates a new `EditCommandParser`.
+2. `LogicManager` calls `AddressBookParser#parseCommand` which in turn creates a new `EditCommandParser`.
 3. The `EditCommandParser` calls its own `parse()` method which will return a new `EditCommand` if the input is valid.
 4. `EditCommand` will then update the tutor list in the `Model` class by replacing the existing tutor (to be edited) with the edited tutor.
 5. Lastly, a new `CommandResult` with the success message is returned to the `LogicManager`.

-Given below is a sequence diagram to show how the `edit` implementation works:
+Given below is a sequence diagram to show how the `edit` implementation works for a **valid** `edit` tutor input:

 ![EditCommandSequenceDiagram](images/EditCommandSequenceDiagram.png)

-Given below is an activity diagram to show how the `edit` command works:
+Given below is an activity diagram to show how the `edit` command works on a tutor:

 ![EditCommandActivityDiagram](images/EditCommandActivityDiagram.png)